NU-MSR/crb-makerspace/docs/electronics.md

 ## Workbenches

 There are two workbenches for use.
-Each workbench should be equiped with the following:
+Each workbench should be equipped with the following:

 ### Core tools